Early Bird (through July 31, 2018): $175

-Victoria Wong currently works at the University of Alberta Libraries' (UAL) Science and Technology Library as one of the residents at UAL's Academic Library Residency program.
+Victoria Wong recently completed a one year residency at the University of Alberta Libraries (UAL) - Science and Technology Library as part of UAL's Academic Library Residency program.
 As a strong believer of increasing information access to all, her interest in information accessibility eventually intersected with investigating user experience in Interlibrary Loan Services as her residency project.
-Her other professional interests include community engagement and outreach, entrepreneurial librarianship, and graphic design.
+Her other professional interests include community engagement and outreach, open scholarship services, and graphic design.

 CJ de Jong is the Access Services Coordinator at the University of Alberta, supporting one of the major research collections in Canada by coordinating interlibrary loan, reserves, circulation, shelving, stacks maintenance, and high-density storage.
 With interests in human resources, workflow management, user experiences, assessment, and leadership, CJ has presented at numerous conferences on related topics.
 CJ is a member of the Rethinking Resource Sharing Initiative Steering Committee and the Chair of the Alberta Association of Academic Libraries.